How to Remove Silicone Caulk from a Countertop

 Step 3 - Treat

-Where you find that remnants of silicone caulk still remain, it can be treated with mineral spirits to help remove it.
+Where you find that remnants of silicone caulk still remain, treat them with mineral spirits.
 Depending on the position of the caulk to be removed, it may be prudent to use duct tape or painter’s tape to protect existing fixtures, fasteners, or joints where no removal treatment is required.
-You will then be able to apply mineral spirits to the caulk, which will be left overnight.
+Apply mineral spirits to the Caulk and leave overnight.
 If possible, carefully pour the liquid over the caulk or alternatively, dampen a cloth with it so that you have more control.
 Once it has been left in place overnight, or for at least eight hours, you will find that it has helped to soften the caulk.
 Using the plastic scraper, remove what remains and use a pair of needle-nose pliers to lift away any large stubborn particles.
 If these options don’t work, try a stronger chemical like Goof Off.
 Be sure to test in an inconspicuous spot before using.

 Step 4 - Clean